 Teaching and education

 The MPharm programme is dedicated to producing pharmacy graduates who possess the knowledge, skills, attitudes and behaviours to meet the Core Competency Framework for pharmacists of the Pharmaceutical Society of Ireland (PSI) in order to be prepared for patient-centred pharmacy practice across all pharmacy settings.
-Upon completion of the MPharm, graduates are fully-qualified to apply to register as pharmacists in Ireland and throughout the EU.
+Upon completion of the MPharm, graduates are fully qualified to apply to register as pharmacists in Ireland and throughout the EU.
 The MPharm also acts as a platform for professional pharmacy registration in other geographies and is recognised by the Pharmacy Board of Malaysia (PBM).
+Some countries recognise the BSc in Pharmacy, completed at the end of Year 4, as the qualification for practice.

 At Undergraduate level, school staff are involved in teaching and examining in the MPharm programme, the Undergraduate Medicine and Graduate Entry Medicine programmes, the Physician Associate programme, as well as contributing to teaching in the Physiotherapy programmes.
 Our leading researchers integrate up-to-date, evidence-based knowledge into their teaching, and demonstrate a strong commitment to research at Undergraduate level, providing medical and pharmacy students with innovative research projects undertaken as part of their degree programmes.